Treats non-Hodgkin lymphoma.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to tositumomab or other murine (mouse) proteins.
-You should not receive this medicine if you are pregnant or plan to become pregnant during your treatment, or if you are breast feeding a child.
+Do not receive this medicine if you have had an allergic reaction to tositumomab or if you are pregnant.

 How to Use This Medicine